MetaboHUB-MetaToul-FluxoMet/RTMet/docs/source/user_guide/influxdb.rst

 --------------------------

-Since we're gonna try to visualize data, you'll need to give the workflow run some .raw files to process, like you did in the :ref:`basic-tutorial`.
+Since we're gonna try to visualize data, you'll need to give the workflow run some .raw files to process, like you did in the :ref:`tutorial.basic-tutorial`.
 This time, you may want to use some data of your own, generated recently.

 Add the .raw files to the :file:`raws/` subdirectory of the **influxdb-guide** run directory.